szeiger/ornate/doc/src/markdown.md

 HOCON does not allow the removal of list elements when overriding a setting.
 (You can only replace the entire list or add elements at the beginning or end of it.)
 For `global.extensions` Ornate supports the use of a minus (`-`) prefix to remove existing elements.

+The order in which extensions are added generally does not matter.
+Extensions perform their processing in predefined phases to automatically handle dependencies correctly (e.g. first include external code snippets, then expand variables in them, then perform highlighting).

 ## commonmark-java extensions

 See the [commonmark-java documentation](https://github.com/atlassian/commonmark-java#extensions) for `autolink`, `ins`, `strikethrough` and `tables`.